chevere/docs/components/Workflow.md

     );
 ```

-In the code above, a logging Step is added before the fetch Step.
-On the other hand, Steps updateCount and caching are added after the insert Step.
+In the code above, a logging step is added before the fetch step.
+On the other hand, steps updateCount and caching are added after the insert step.